ethmacc/CASA0014_ethan_plant_monitor/README.md

 ### Functions in the code

 ## Data streaming and visualisation
+With the physical plant monitor set-up, it's now time to take a look at where the data is going, and different options for storing and visualising your plant data.

 ### Browsing realtime data with MQTT explorer
 <img width="1280" alt="image" src="https://github.com/ethmacc/CASA0014_ethan_plant_monitor/assets/60006290/dcd8997b-5833-4eb4-a752-eeaebb9eeeb5">